 Here are seven types of retirement savings accounts to consider:

 401(k) or 403(b) offered by your employer.
 For most people, this is the easiest and best place to start investing for retirement.
-The money is withheld through payroll deduction, and you can save up to $18,000 of your pretax income in 2015 ($24,000 if you are 50 or older).
+The money is withheld through payroll deduction, and you can save up to a set amount of your pretax income.
+(The “catchup amount” is higher if you are 50 or older).
 If you leave your job, you can roll the account over into a new employer’s 401(k) or your own IRA.
 A 401(k) is usually offered by a for-profit company, while teachers and other employees of nonprofits may be offered a 403(b) instead.

 SEP IRA.
 SEP stands for simplified employee pension, and this kind of account is used primarily by the self-employed or small business owners.
-As the employer, you can contribute up to 25 percent of your income or $53,000, whichever is less, in 2015.
 These accounts are easier to set up than a solo 401(k).
 If the business has employees, the employer must contribute for all who meet certain requirements.

 Health savings account.
 Those with certain high-deductible health insurance plans can save money tax-free in a HSA.
-You can contribute up to $3,350 a year for an individual or $6,650 for a family.
-If you’re 55 or older, you can contribute $1,000 more.
 You can withdraw money from your account to pay allowable medical expenses, including copays and items such as eyeglasses.
 If you don’t spend the money, it rolls over indefinitely.
 Once you’re 65, you can withdraw money for any reason without penalty, but you have to pay income taxes on money you withdraw.
 Or, you can use it for retiree medical expenses tax-free.
 If you withdraw the money before you’re 65 for any reason besides medical expenses, you have to pay taxes and a 20 percent penalty.
 But as long as you save your receipts, you can withdraw money to reimburse yourself for expenses you paid years ago.
 If you don’t need the money for medical expenses, you can invest it as you would other retirement savings.

 A version of this story appeared previously at U.S. News & World Report.